secureswim/soulsync-ai/README.md

 ## Project Pipeline
 Reddit Posts → Data Cleaning → Pegasus Summarization → Cosine Similarity Filtering → BART Fine-Tuning

-## Example Output
-**Input:**
-"I've noticed that a lot of the time when I'm depressed, I get suicidal thoughts...
-I love my dog and my parents and wouldn't want to hurt them...
-I just wish it would all stop."

-**Summary (BART):**
-"The user experiences suicidal thoughts during depression but refrains due to love for their family and dog."

 ## Limitations
 - Dataset size (~76 samples) limits generalization.
 - Fine-tuned model produces shallow summaries; room for deeper context understanding.